 An incursion of RIFA in Brisbane in 2001 has led to millions of dollars being spent in an effort to eradicate the pest.
 Despite the work, the pest has spread to other parts of South East Queensland and in 2017 the clean-up remains ongoing.

 Reporting a concern

-If you see an insect, animal or weed that could have entered Australia by hitchhiking on imported goods from overseas, report the biosecurity concern to the department.
+If you see an insect, animal or weed that could have entered Australia by hitchhiking on goods imported from overseas, report the biosecurity concern to our department.